 The main issue with water in California is not how much of it is available, but rather where it is located.
 On average, our vineyards receive about 36 inches of rainwater per year.
 At Obsidian Ridge, this translates to approximately 235 million gallons of water that falls onto the vineyard and drains into the volcanic fissured aquifers below, each and every year.
-Our drop irrigation system extracts about one quarter of this water and drips it directly back into the earth, creating a sustainable loop of water use.
+Our drip irrigation system extracts about one quarter of this water and drips it directly back into the earth, creating a sustainable loop of water use.

 “I'm a wine club member and really enjoyed the Pezsgő in the latest shipment.
 I'm considering buying a case to save for a celebratory event that won't happen until early 2022.
 How long will this wine keep and how should I store it?”